 ThinkTank

-The following are currently involved in the think tank:
+Currently involved in the think tank:

-Annelies Bruhne, Economics Officer, Hanover Regional Church
+Annelies Bruhne, Economic Affairs Officer, Hanover Regional Church

 Annelies Bruhne